ItsSeaJay/ways-to-say-love/README.md

 # Ways to Say LÖVE
-A Public Disambiguation for the Infamous Lua Game Framework
+A Public Disambiguation for the Eponymous Lua Game Framework

 -------------------------------------------------------------------------------